-Why I wanted Painted Floors
+Why We wanted Painted Floors

 Choosing the perfect flooring

-WHere do you start?
+Where do you start?

 Picking the Perfect paint colour for your floors

-Now that I had committed to painting the floors I needed to pick a colour.
-I am kind of infamous for customizing colours (almost every colour in my house is a custom colour I have created).
-As much as I tend to lean towards warm shades of white I knew choosing a cool tone white would be better.
+Now that she had committed to painting the floors it was time to pick a colour.
+Britt is kind of infamous for customizing colours (almost every colour in her house is a custom colour she has created).
+As much as she tends to lean towards warm shades of white she knew choosing a cool tone white would be better.

 If you want more advice for picking out the perfect paint colour you can check out our blog on selecting the perfect paint colour for your home.

 To create a custom colour get as close to the colour as you can find on a sample.
 Then ask your paint mixer what colours and the amount of each colour go into making that colour.
 The closest colour she could find to the desired paint colour was Gray Owl by Benjamine Moore.
 Britt wanted to take out some of the yellowish tones to make it a true grey without having it be a blue-grey colour.
 She mixed up a can of this new colour and honestly, it is so amazing!!!
 We think Benjamin Moore should let us make paint colours... girls can dream right!

 Deb had found a couple solid stain colours from the Beauti-Tone line that she liked but in the end she wanted something that would be right between Benjamin Moore Grey Owl and White Whisp.
 She had used White Whisp in her home on the walls in the past and loved it!
 In the end, she decided the colour Britt came up with was right where she wanted it to be.

 The custom colour the perfect light shade of grey!
 Here is the custom formula in the Benjamine Moore Solid Stain.